 Welcome to Wriggle - Rob’s bright blue baby.
 Having spent years in Bristol, and countless hours in local restaurants, he first came up with the idea of Wriggle back in 2014.
 He now oversees all things Wriggle, pulling together the various strands that make-up our world and generally acting like a super fruity mother hen.
 Rob’s favourite part of the job is visiting cool places, eating their awesome food and passing it off as “work”.
 You’ll mostly find him sharpening his ping-pong skills in Club Haus, whetting his whistle in Small Bar and heroically defending his hard earned “spooneriser of the year 2017” title.

 Mikey escaped the Bar (legal) to spend more time in bars (Wriggle partners, mainly).
 Having also worked in restaurants for years, and grown up in the area, Mikey’s perfectly suited to being Wriggle’s Brighton manager.
 Apparently he likes Wriggle because “I’m able to work with a really talented group of motivated people”.
 News to us.
-If you’ve got any Brighton tips, you can often find him in his favourite spot; Isaac At Gloucester Street.
+If you’ve got any Brighton tips, you can often find him in his favourite spot; The Coffee Counter.

 The main man, fresh from somewhere in France (please don’t send him back).
 He’s been building top grade web applications and websites for years, but now dedicates just as much time and skill to dining out and buying niche e-commerce products: our most regular contact from the outside world is “package for Clement”.
 He was one of Wriggle’s earliest adopters, and knows the product inside-out.
 Find him at Grillstock - shovelling out-standing food in-side his belly.